-Jacey Lamar is a MS student working to understand changes in wild rice ecosystems and Indigenous peoples of the region through archival and historical research.
-Jacey works with our Kawe Gidaa-naanaagadawendaamin Manoomin [First we must consider Manoomin / Psiη (wild rice)] project.
+Jacey Lamar is an MS student working to understand changes in wild rice ecosystems and Indigenous peoples of the region through archival and historical research.

 I am also a mentor and committee member for the following students.